SMS Deutschland (1874): Design

 The two Kaiser-class ironclads were authorized under the naval program of 1867, which had been approved by the Reichstag (Imperial Diet) to strengthen the North German Federal Navy in the wake of the Second Schleswig War, when the weak, then-Prussian Navy had been unable to break the blockade imposed by the Danish Navy.
 Designed by Edward James Reed in 1869, the ships were among the most powerful casemate ships built by any navy, though they were rendered obsolescent by the time they were completed by the advent of the turret ship.

 Deutschland was 89.34 m long overall and had a beam of 19.1 m and a draft of 7.39 m forward.
 She displaced 7645 t normally and up to 8940 t at full load.
 Deutschland was powered by one 2-cylinder single-expansion steam engine, which was supplied with steam by eight coal-fired trunk boilers.
 The boilers were vented into two widely spaced funnels.
 The propulsion system was rated at 14.6 kn from 5779 PS.
 She was also equipped with a full ship rig to supplement the steam engines.
 Her standard complement consisted of 32 officers and 568 enlisted men.

-She was armed with a main battery of eight 26 cm L/20 guns mounted in a central casemate amidships.
-As built, the ship was also equipped with a single 21 cm L/22 gun.
-After being rebuilt in 1891–1895, her armament was increased by six 8.8 cm L/22 guns and one 8.8 cm L/30 gun, four and later twelve 3.7 cm auto-cannons for defense against torpedo boats.
+She was armed with a main battery of eight 26 cm RK L/20 (10.2 in) guns mounted in a central casemate located amidships.
+Two guns fired directly to each broadside, two fired in limited arcs ahead and to the side, and the remaining pair could engage targets in an astern arc.
+As built, the ship was also equipped with a single 21 cm L/22 chase gun.

+Deutschland's armor consisted of wrought iron; her armor belt was 127 to 254 mm thick, above which a strake of armor that was 203 mm thick protected the main battery guns in the casemate.

+Modifications

+Deutschland was heavily rebuilt into an armored cruiser between 1894 and 1897.
+She received a secondary battery of eight 15 cm L/35 guns, one of which was placed on the forecastle, one on the stern, and the remainder on the upper deck, three per broadside.
+She also had eight 8.8 cm L/30 guns installed, six of which were on the upper deck and the other pair in the bow.
+Four 3.7 mm auto-cannon were added for defense against torpedo boats.
 She also received five 35 cm torpedo tubes, all mounted in the ship's hull below the waterline.

-Deutschland's armor consisted of wrought iron; her armor belt was 127 to 254 mm thick, above which a strake of armor that was 203 mm thick protected the main battery guns.
-Her main armor deck was 38 to 51 mm thick.
+She had an armor deck that was 38 to 51 mm thick installed, and several watertight bulkheads were installed to improve the ship's resistance to flooding.
+Her entire rigging equipment was removed and two heavy military masts were installed in place of the fore and main masts.
+Her mizzenmast was replaced by a light pole mast for signalling purposes.